 - Whatever strategy you use, embrace it in your own practice.
 Be the change you want to see.

-Evolution has been happening in good schools for quite a long time, but the revolution can’t be stopped.
 Schools are changing.
 The good ones have always been improving.
 As the bland report card comment used to suggest, perhaps they can do better.
 But great teachers have never waited for a revolution to do what is best for students and this continues to be true.
 Students now also have the potential to soar despite the restrictions that previously may have hindered their learning.
 As long as our schools are not simply changing, but always consciously and intentionally striving to improve – and ready to take the risks required to do so – the prognosis for the future is positive.